End-to-End Object Detection with Fully Convolutional Network: Methodology

 \subsubsection{One-to-many Label Assignment}

-Since the NMS post-processing is widely adopted in dense prediction frameworks~\cite{lin2017feature, lin2017focal, zhu2019feature, zhang2019freeanchor, tian2019fcos, zhang2020bridging}, one-to-many label assignment becomes a conventional way to assign training targets.
+Since the NMS post-processing is widely adopted in dense prediction frameworks~\cite{lin2017feature, lin2017focal, zhu2019feature, zhang2019freeanchor, tian2019fcos, zhang2020bridging, zhu2020autoassign, qiu2020borderdet, ge2021lla}, one-to-many label assignment becomes a conventional way to assign training targets.
 The adequate foreground samples lead to a strong and robust feature representation.
 However, when discarding the NMS, due to the redundant foreground samples of one-to-many label assignment, the duplicate false-positive predictions could cause a dramatic drop in performance, {\em e.g.}, 28.4\% mAP absolute drop on FCOS~\cite{lin2017focal} baseline.
+In addition, the reported mAR in Tab.~\ref{tab:one-to-one} indicates the recall rates for the predictions of the top 100 scores.
+Without NMS, the one-to-many assignment rule leads to numerous duplicate predictions with high scores, thus reducing the recall rate.
 Therefore, the detector is hard to achieve competitive end-to-end detection by relying only on the one-to-many assignment.